Draft Beer Systems

 The effervescence and foam, known as the head of beer, transform each mouthful into a joyful experience while also playing a critical role in maintaining the beverage’s freshness.

 Carbonation is generated through fermentation.
 During this natural phenomenon, yeast breaks down sugar to create alcohol and carbon dioxide (CO2).
+The alcohol content of beer is determined during fermentation and remains unchanged over time.
 A portion of this CO2 remains within the liquid giving it its bubbly characteristic.
 In contrast to this traditional method, there’s forced carbonation, which involves directly injecting CO2 into beer held in a sealed vessel—this technique is especially common when conditioning beer in kegs.

 Causes of Flat Beer